xylactic/discord.user.js/README.md

 This fork has one major change: It removes the part of the code that requires the use of a Discord Bot token.
 This library instead will use a user token.

 I do not condone the violation of the Discord Terms of Service.
 This is for educational purposes only.
 Use at your own risk.
+Obviously only user endpoints are supported, since you're using a user token, so a good understanding of the discord API and what calls can be made with which token is important.
+If you're not certain, read the API docs.

 This repository contains multiple packages with separate [releases][github-releases].
 You can find the assembled Discord API wrapper at [`discord.js`][source].
 It is a powerful [Node.js](https://nodejs.org/en) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).